Primary Navigation Mobile

 • With examples from top brands

-Written by Aaron Hussain Published: 22 August 2022 Updated: 19 March 2024
+Written by Aaron Hussain Updated: 12 September 2024

+Care of bodywork and paint protection might seem like a lot of work, but the results and satisfaction can make it well worth it.
 Like angle grinders or planers, car buffers can seem a bit daunting to those of us who are unfamiliar with them.
 But with careful use and a bit of practice, they are a faster, easier alternative to polishing your entire car by hand.
 Polishing pads and machines are primarily used for buffing your paintwork and removing smaller imperfections.
 Small scratches, marks and swirls can all be dealt with using a polishing machine by applying a cutting compound or polish, which should then be coated in a protective layer, such as wax or paint sealant.
 Deeper scratches will need treating with the help of a professional.

 In terms of dedicated car buffers, there are two types: rotary and dual-action polishers.
 A rotary polisher is a type typically used by professionals to restore bodywork and paintwork after panel beating.
 Like an angle grinder, a rotary polisher spins at a constant set speed.
 They’re very effective, but in the hands of a greenhorn, they can and do often cause damage to bodywork in the form of surface burns and buffer marks.

 Dual-action polishers are a much easier type of car buffer for DIYers to use.
-Like a random orbital sander, they oscillate instead, kind of like a very fast hand polishing movement.
+Like a random orbital sander, they oscillate instead, kind of like a very fast hand-polishing movement.
 This movement creates less heat and, as such, they don’t run the risk of burning the bodywork as a rotary does.
 They are smaller and lighter, too, which makes them easier for newcomers to handle.

 The best car buffers at a glance:

-Editor’s pick: Ryobi R18B-0 18V ONE+ – buy from Amazon.
+• Best cordless polisher: Ryobi R18B-0 18V ONE+ Cordless Buffer – buy on Amazon

 The best car buffers